 What we’re trying to do with Travis is to try to get him to repeat the same swing every day.
 Travis can change like the wind at times.

 d’Arnaud said to the Post.

 I keep doing the same routine from when I get in the on-deck circle to when I get in the box.
 Then it’s natural from there.
 Everybody is keeping me accountable.

-Travis is being paid $1.88M this year and is arbitration eligible next year.
+Travis is being paid $1.88M this year by the Mets and is arbitration eligible next year.
 He’ll become a free agent in 2020.
 You can watch a video below of Travis talking about working on the new swing back in spring training: